aeternity/ae_mdw/README.md

 ## Start

-#### Start middleware (excluding frontend)
+#### Start middleware

   * Install dependencies with `make compile-backend`
   * Start middleware with `make shell` (if using alternative node directory specify NODEROOT)

-The project will compile only backend-related files and start the middleware without frontend.
+The project will compile only backend-related files and start the middleware.

-#### Start middleware (including frontend)

- * Install dependencies with `make compile`
- * Start middleware with `make shell`

-The project will compile both backend and frontend files.
-Frontend should be available at `http://localhost:4000/frontend/`

 ## Build and start with Docker
 As the project comes with `Dockerfile` and `docker-compose.yml`, it is possible to build and run it by using Docker: